Early modern European cuisine: Background

+"Spices begin to pour into Europe," explains Krishnendu Ray, an associate professor of food studies at New York University.
+"What used to be expensive and exclusive became common."

+Serving richly spiced stews was no longer a status symbol for Europe's wealthiest families — even the middle classes could afford to spice up their grub.
+"So the elite recoiled from the increasing popularity of spices," Ray says.
+"They moved on to an aesthetic theory of taste.
+Rather than infusing food with spice, they said things should taste like themselves.
+Meat should taste like meat, and anything you add only serves to intensify the existing flavors."

 The culinary fashion of European elites changed considerably in this period.
 Typically medieval spices like galangal and grains of paradise were no longer seen in recipes.
 Updated recipes still had the strong acidic flavors of earlier centuries, but by the 1650s new innovative recipes blending subtle savory flavors like herbs and mushrooms could be found in Parisian cookbooks.